Cancer Biology & Genetics Program

 Disclosures

-Doctors and faculty members often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.
+Members of the MSK Community often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.
+These activities outside of MSK further our mission, provide productive collaborations, and promote the practical application of scientific discoveries.

-MSK requires doctors and faculty members to report (“disclose”) the relationships and financial interests they have with external entities.
+MSK requires doctors, faculty members, and leaders to report (“disclose”) the relationships and financial interests they have with external entities.
 As a commitment to transparency with our community, we make that information available to the public.
+Not all disclosed interests and relationships present conflicts of interest.
+MSK reviews all disclosed interests and relationships to assess whether a conflict of interest exists and whether formal COI management is needed.

 Christine Mayr discloses the following relationships and financial interests: